• Skip to primary navigation

 It hails from the Dellago family vineyards in Missiano to the south and boasts a long list of awards.
 We noticed green apples on the nose and found it delicious; elegant yet with a fuller body than we anticipated.
 Johanna shared that part of the wine is aged in French oak imparting a slight creaminess.
 Because of this, we could definitely see ourselves enjoying it with pasta or chicken dishes.
 It is nicely priced at $13-$14.

 Kellerei Bozen “Mock” Sauvignon.
 This Sauvignon Blanc was a pleasant surprise.
 It’s a full-bodied wine, but drank easy.
-We immediately noticed a scent of elderflower, which always brings a smile to our lips.
-It was fresh, fruity, tangy with just the right amount of crisp.
+We immediately noticed the scent of elderflower, which always brings a smile to our lips.
+It was fresh, fruity, and tangy with just the right amount of crispiness.
 It’s a complex number born of all steel.
 Johanna indicated the Mock Sauvignon would make an excellent choice with fish, asparagus and salads. $25-26.

 Kellerei Bozen “Moar” St. Magdalener.
 To say we were excited to sip St. Magdalener for the first time is an understatement.
 For us, trying new wines in South Tyrol is worth the trip alone.
 All the snow-crested mountains, centuries-old castles and pristine Alpine lakes are just cherries on top of a visit.